 One of three single-site bottlings of Tempranillo, selected for their distinctive character from within our 9.3Ha vineyard.
 Dry Spur (0.934Ha) was originally planted to merlot in 1999 and has been grafted/replanted to tempranillo since 2009.
 This wine comes from clone D8V12 from the first 0.391Ha of the block.
 The block lies 170 metres to the north of the Rock block and rises 30m to 698m elevation with a north-easterly aspect.
 Soil depth declines up the slope, being thin and bony at the top.
 The site is slightly earlier-ripening with darker fruit flavours and grainy tannins.

-Hand picked 10 April 2018, at 13.3 Baumé.
-Had 5 days pre-ferment maceration, then wild-fermented in open vats with hand plunging.
+Hand picked 22 March 2019, at 13.5 Baumé.
+Started after only 1 day pre-ferment maceration, then wild-fermented in an open vat with hand plunging.
 Pressed to French oak (mainly one year old) after 9 days post-ferment maceration.
 Unfined and lightly filtered.
-Bottled under screwcap January 2019; 50 dozen made.
-Alcohol 14.0% by volume.
+Bottled under screwcap January 2020; 24 dozen made.
+Alcohol 14.5% by volume.
 Vegan friendly?: Yes.